 The Ledger Nano S and Ledger Nano X are cold storage devices used to store private keys and crypto securely.
 These hardware wallets never connect to the internet keeping the private keys safe from hackers.

-Ledger Nano devices are compatible with multiple blockchains, such as Ethereum, Tron, Binance Chain, Solana, and Binance Smart Chain (BSC).
+Ledger Nano devices are compatible with multiple blockchains, such as Ethereum, Tron, Binance Chain, Solana, and BNB Smart Chain (BSC).
 In this article, we will show you how to connect Ledger Nano to BSC.
 Make sure to download Ledger Live and install MetaMask for your browser.

-If you’ve taken the step to secure your crypto and digital assets with a Nano Ledger, you’ll need to set it up to work with Binance Smart Chain.
+If you’ve taken the step to secure your crypto and digital assets with a Nano Ledger, you’ll need to set it up to work with BNB Smart Chain.
 You can store any BEP-20 token on your device, but if your tokens are not visible, you may need to manually add support for it to show up in your transactions and UI.

 What is a Ledger Nano?